Table of Contents

-Use this step-by-step guide to search for essay topics, structure your college essay, and get started!
+Use this step-by-step guide to search for topics, structure your college essay, and get started!

 1) Find unique college essay topics

-Before you even begin writing your essay, you need to decide what you want to talk about.
+Before you begin writing your essay, you must decide what you want to discuss.

-- Do you want to focus on your academic and co-curricular interests, or would you rather highlight how your personal life shaped your career choices?
+- Do you want to focus on your academic and co-curricular interests or highlight how your personal life shaped your career choices?

 - What’s going to be the theme of your essay?
 Which values do you want to bring out?
 What have you learned from your past mistakes?

-To find your answers to all these questions, pick up a pen and a paper, and start writing down the answers to a few questions-
+To find your answers to all these questions, pick up a pen and a piece of paper and start writing down the answers to a few questions-

 - What are the top 12 things you want your college to know about you?

 - Do you see anything recurring in your answer to the previous question? (if yes, you have a theme!
 If not, move on to the next!)